moisestech/3rd-Party-JS/1 3rd-Party JS/4_challenges-3rd-party-widgets/2_shared-env.md

 };
 ```

-You might think to yourself, “Why would anyone do such a thing?”
-Web developers
+- You might think to yourself, “Why would anyone do such a thing?”
-often load their own JSON methods to support older browsers that don’t provide
+- Web developers often load their own JSON methods to support older browsers that don’t provide native methods.

-native methods.
-The bad news is that some of these libraries are incompatible in sub-
+- The bad news is that some of these libraries are incompatible in subtle ways.
-tle ways.
-For example, older versions of the popular Prototype JavaScript library pro-
-vide JSON methods that produce different output than native methods when handling
+- For example, older versions of the popular Prototype JavaScript library provide JSON methods that produce different output than native methods when handling undefined values:

-undefined values:

 ```javascript
 // Prototype.js